caffeine-suite/caffeine-script/README.md

 [![logo](https://raw.githubusercontent.com/wiki/shanebdavis/caffeine-script/Why-CaffeineScript-InfoGraphic.png)](https://raw.githubusercontent.com/wiki/shanebdavis/caffeine-script/Why-CaffeineScript-InfoGraphic-Large.png)

 CaffeineScript, with the help of ArtSuite, takes **3x** less code to write this complete implementation of Tic-Tac-Toe.
 In general, CaffeineScript is **2.5-3x** more efficient than JSX, TypeScript or JavaScript.
-Imagine seeing 3x as much code on screen at once.
-Imagine having 3x less code to write.
-Imagine having 3x less code to change when you need to refactor.
-Imagine having 3x less code to debug.
+You can see 3x as much code on screen at once, solve problems with 3x less code, and have 3x less code to change when you need to refactor.
+Perhaps most important of all, you could have 3x less code to debug.

+Code size matters.
+Less is more.

 TicTacToe source:
 * [CaffeineScript source](https://github.com/imikimi/art-suite-demos/blob/master/source/Art.SuiteDemos/Demos/TicTacToe/Main.caf)